MustLive/DAVOSET/readme.txt

 In case of XML method the format of file with XML is present in the file XML.txt.
 Which can be used by default for such attacks.

+In case of WP method the format of file with XML for WordPress is present in the file WordPress.txt.
+Which can be used by default for such attacks.

 In case of BYPASS method it is possible to bypass protection of web application, if it's turned on.
 I.e. domain restriction in Google Maps plugin for Joomla.

 #############################################
 # Versions history
 #############################################

+23.10.2014 v.1.2.1

+Added support of attacks via WordPress (based on XML support since v.1.1.2).
+Added new services into both lists of zombies.
+Removed non-working services from lists of zombies.

 26.04.2014 v.1.2